gofilipa/cnl-fall-22/content/pages/homework.md

 First, load up your text into a Jupyter notebook or Google Colab notebook.
 Use NLTK to clean the text by doing the following: remove stopwords, remove punctuation, and stem (and/or lemmatize) the words in the text.
 <br/><br/>

-## "Frequency Distribution" homework - November 9
+## "Exploratory Text Analysis" homework - November 9

 Get the text that you cleaned two weeks ago.
 First, turn the text into an NLTK Text object.
 Second, run 2 or 3 NLTK methods on the text.
-Then, using what you learned from your analysis so far, choose 3-5 words to create a Frequency Distribution.
+Try to use the results of one computation to inspire your next one.
+For example, you might use one or two of the words that appear when you run the `concordance()` or `generate()` method to explore `similar()`.
+Then, you might make a `disperson_plot()` of the results.

 *Bonus: Write a short paragraph explaining how these results compare to your expectations, based on what you already know about the text.
 Are you surprised?
 What else would you want to do with this text using NLTK?*
 <br/><br/>